2023 Yukon Income Tax Calculator

 How Long to Keep Tax Records?

-After calculating your tax responsibilities with the Yukon Income Tax Calculator and completing the filing process, it’s crucial to keep your tax records for a certain period.
-Canada Revenue Agency (CRA) demands this, not as a mere formality, but as a precautionary measure.
+After using the Yukon Income Tax Calculator to figure out your taxes and finishing the filing, it is very important to keep your tax records for a specific time.
+The Canada Revenue Agency (CRA) asks for this, not just as a formality, but to be careful.

 Importance of Keeping Tax Records